rebcabin/masr/specs.md

-# 7. QUALIFIED KEYWORDS ARE FUNCTIONS
+# QUALIFIED KEYWORDS ARE FUNCTIONS & SPEC-NAMES